Additive genetic effects

 Genetic effects are broadly divided into two categories: additive and non-additive.
-Additive genetic effects occur where expression of more than one gene contributes to phenotype (or where alleles of a heterozygous gene both contribute), and the phenotypic expression of these gene(s) can be said to be the sum of these contributions.
+Additive genetic effects occur where expression of more than one gene contributes to phenotype (or where alleles of a heterozygous gene both contribute), and the phenotypic expression of these genes can be said to be the sum of these contributions.

 Non-additive effects involve dominance or epistasis, and cause outcomes that are not a sum of the contribution of the genes involved.

 Additive genetic effects are singularly important with regard to quantitative traits, as the sum of these effects informs the placement of a trait on the spectrum of possible outcomes.
 Quantitative traits are commonly polygenic (resulting from the effects of more than one locus).

 Heritability

 Broad sense heritability

 Variation in phenotypes across a population arises from the interaction between environmental variation and genetic variation between individuals.
 This can be stated mathematically as:

 V_{P} = V_{E} + V_{G}, where the terms refer to variation in phenotype, environment, and genotype respectively.

 Broad sense heritability (H^{2}, or H_{B}) refers to the phenotypic differences arising from all genetic effects, and can be described as the ratio of genotypic variation to that of phenotypic variation in the population, or: H^{2} = V_{G} / V_{P}.

 The genotypic variation from the above equation can be subdivided into V_{A} (additive effects), V_{D} (dominance effects), and V_{I} (epistatic effects).

 Visualization of the decreasing variation of additive effects to mean fitness over generations.